helloworld-UwU/agar3000/README.md

 A tool that automatically detects and counts colonies on images of agar plates.

 Do you think that automated colony counting isn't for you🤨?
 Are your plates too tough for a machine?!
-Try our new agar3000!
+Make photos on your smartphone and try our new agar3000!

 ## Requirements
 <details>